vascogrilo/moneytransfer-app/README.md

 ## 2. Storage
 As the test requested, everything is stored in-memory.
 No need for external storage.
-A singleton class _ApplicationStore_ is responsible for maintaining and provide interaction with both resources: account and transfers.

 ### 2.1.
 Apis
 I've defined two interfaces for a clear separation of what can be performed when managing the resources.